trantrikien239/CSE6242-team-project-kkdc/README.md

 The application should be ready in the local host at port "5000".
 You can access it by open your browser and go to this url `http://127.0.0.1:5000`.

 ## On Windows
+First, create a new virtual environment, you can use [conda](https://docs.anaconda.com/anaconda/install/index.html) using the shell script below, or any other software.

 ```bash
 conda create -n group_rec python=3.9